What are your options for removals to France?

 Decide exactly what you need

-It’s really important that you consider all your belongings and work out whether you actually need to take everything with you.
-Now is the time to sort out your clothes and possessions and have a good sort out – after all, you are starting a new life in France and you may well decide to purchase new furniture items etc. You will need to balance the cost of purchasing new furniture against the cost and effort of transporting the goods to France.
-France has many modern furniture companies, as well as brocante shops and second hand furniture stores, numerous vides greniers (attic sales) and of course the ever-present Ikea.
+It’s also really important that you consider all your belongings and work out whether you actually need to take everything with you.
+Now is the time to sort out your clothes and possessions and have a good sort out.
+After all, you are starting a new life in France and you may well decide to purchase new furniture items.
+You will need to balance the cost of purchasing new furniture against the cost and effort of transporting the goods to France.
+France has many modern furniture companies and, of course, the ever present Ikea.
+This is as well as brocantes (flea markets) and second hand furniture stores and numerous vide-greniers (attic sales).

 It’s important to assess the costs of each option, as well as the amount of time you will need to spend packing goods if you do choose to do this yourself.